barnumbirr/kyra/README.md

    return a+b
 sum(2, 4)

-print log.error('This tests the ERROR logging call.')
+log.error('This tests the ERROR logging call.')

 ```